null

 • weBoost Office 100: LED lights

-• weBoost Office 200: Color graphical LCD touchscreen
+• weBoost Office 200 & Office 300 Installed: Color graphical LCD touchscreen

-The weBoost Office 100 uses a series of four LED lights to indicate the status of each band of cellular frequency.
-Solid green lights indicates that all bands of frequency are being amplified normally; blinking green, yellow, or red lights indicate a signal oscillation issue that may need to be resolved.
-(See pp.11–12 of the installation guide for troubleshooting help.)
+The weBoost Office 100 has four LED lights that indicate the status of each band of cellular frequency.
+Solid green lights indicate that all bands of frequency are being amplified normally; blinking green, yellow, or red lights indicate a signal oscillation issue that may need to be resolved.
+(See pp. 11–12 of the installation guide for troubleshooting help.)

-The weBoost Office 200 is a significant step up from the Office 100: Its full-color touchscreen display shows the status of all five major bands of signal, and you can touch any of the bands to see detailed uplink and downlink signal information and troubleshoot any error messages.
+The weBoost Office 200 and Office 300 are a significant step up from the Office 100: Their full-color touchscreen displays show the status of all five major bands of signal, and you can touch any of the bands to see detailed uplink and downlink signal information and troubleshoot any error messages.
 Installers can also disable specific bands, if necessary.

 XDR technology